williambelz/VR-Business-Relations-Playbook/README.md

 ## Section 3: Tools and Resources

-This section will contain links to practical resources and downloadable templates.
+This section contains links to practical resources and downloadable templates.

 * [Tools](./Tools/)
 * [Resources](./Resources/)